');

 About St. James, NC

-St. James is a small community in North Carolina with a population of 6,901 residents.
-The median household income is $113,670 per year, which is above the national average.
-The median age in St. James is 68.1 years.
+St. James is a small town located in North Carolina with a population of 6,901 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $113,670 per year, which is 51% above the national median of $75,149.
+The median age of 68.1 years is notably older the US median age of 38.9 years, suggesting a more established community with a higher proportion of long-term residents.

 How St. James Ranks in North Carolina